CBeck96/AOO_2023/README.md

 ## Functions

+Below is the R-functions created to make the analysis for the paper.

 | R-function            | Calculates                                   |
 | --------------------- | -------------------------------------------- |
 | `CIF()`               | The cumulative incidence function            |